James-HoneyBadger/HB_Game_Of_Life/examples/README.md

 # Example Patterns

-This directory contains example pattern files that can be loaded into the Cellular Automaton Simulator.
+This directory contains example pattern files that can be loaded into LifeGrid.

 ## How to Use